 Throbbing pain after the root canal is something that should not be taken for granted.
 Pain after the root canal is commonly seen in 60 to 70% of patients.
 But the pain should be mild and usually stays for few days.
 Mild pain usually subsides after few days and requires simple over-the-counter medications.

-Here are few causes of severe throbbing pain after root canal.
+Here are a few causes of severe throbbing pain after a root canal.

 Table of Contents